Deep Dive on Palliative Care

-This case-based session aims to educate on the current status of prognostic tools and how these can be applied in this modern era.
+This case-based course aims to educate on the current status of prognostic tools and how these can be applied in this modern era.
 It will also educate on communication techniques surrounding prognostication with these new therapies, as well as treatment decision making.

 This activity is available from October 1, 2021, through 11:59 p.m.
 Eastern time on September 30, 2024.

 This activity is designed to meet the interest of radiation oncologists, radiation therapists and radiation dosimetrists.

 Upon completion of this activity, learners should be able to do the following:

 - Discuss patterns of radiation delivery at the end of life.

 - Distinguish the different eligibility requirements of trials that have defined the oligometastatic paradigm in lung cancer.